Chris-Ngu/EnterpriseSolution/README.md

 Registration and login with MySQL server 12/18/19

-IMessaging with TCP protocol using WCF framework 12/22/19
+IMessaging with TCP protocol using WCF framework 12/22/19 (Currently running duplex networking server hardcoded as localhost)

 # Contribution and future work